clj-python/libpython-clj/README.md

 the `libpython3.Xm.so` shared library so for example if we are loading python 3.6 we look for `libpython3.6m.so` on Linux or `libpython3.6m.dylib` on the Mac.

+In some situations we can eventualy not find a dynamic library `libpythonx.y.so` or `libpythonx.z.dynlib`.
+It might not even be present at all , if python is statically linked.
+This is OS / instalation dependent and cannot be reliably detected in all cases.
+In such situation we fail with error `Failed to find a valid python library!`.
+This might then require to install additional OS level packages and / or set the precise library location manualy during `py/initalize!`

 This pathway has allowed us support Conda albeit with some work.
 For examples using Conda, check out the facial rec repository a)bove or look into how we [build](scripts/build-conda-docker)